 Chemical Peels and Facials

 Dr. Boyd is often asked if patients with darker skins can undergo chemical peels for skin rejuvenation.
 The answer is yes, but with caution!
 As previously mentioned, one of the primary concerns for darker skin when undergoing any type of skin treatments, including peels, is avoiding post inflammatory hyperpigmentation.
 The result of the peel in inexperienced hands is often more hyperpigmentation appearing, dark marks and scarring.
 Schedule your consultation with Dr. Boyd to learn which type of peel and/or facials will give you optimal results.

 Results may vary

 Safe and effective laser treatments are crucial, especially in darker-skinned individuals.
 Laser treatment in dark-skinned individuals carries a higher risk of complications like hyperpigmentation and burn.
-Dr. Boyd uses the advanced laser system, Pronto Dual Diode Hair Removal Laser made by Quanta.
-This system delivers a concentrated laser beam aimed directly at the hair follicles in the targeted treatment areas.
-This system is effective for all skin colors and is safe and effective.
+Dr. Boyd uses an advanced laser system that delivers a concentrated laser beam aimed directly at the hair follicles in the targeted treatment areas.
+This system is safe and effective for all skin colors.

 As with all ethnicities, African American, Asians, Latin and Hispanic skin has its own set of issues and conditions that require treatments geared specifically to the skin type and tone for the best possible results.
 Schedule your consultation with Dr. Boyd for a full skin analysis, review of your goals and a discussion on which treatment/service option is best for you.